 Nutrition and Diet

 Calorie restriction, fasting, malnutrition, food exclusion diets, and dehydration are responsible to affect lab results.
 In some laboratory tests, their significance may depend on certain dietary factors.
 It is vital to ensuring sample gluten in the diet for several weeks before serology tests for celiac disease or fasting before checking the effect of an intervention in a patient with high triglyceride levels.
 Assessing diet factors in some cases can help interpret unexpected results, i.e. a vegan or vegetarian diet which may reduce vitamin B12 levels.
-Increasing ketone levels and high protein diet can increase uric acid levels due to low carb diet.
+Increasing ketone levels and a high protein diet can increase uric acid levels due to the low carb diet.

 Up to 12 hours of fasting before laboratory test may help get the most accurate result in these laboratory tests, according to the clinical scenario, which can affect by taking certain foods –

 - Uric acid – Usually, there is no need for fasting for accurate results but recent dietary intake may help determine unexpected outcomes.

 - Glucose, only when indicated – These days, HbA1c for most patients is recommended as a first choice test for monitoring and diagnosis of type-2 diseases, and do not need fasting.

 - Triglycerides – Fasting is not necessary for most patients in lipid testing but it may recommend monitoring high triglyceride levels in individuals.

 - Creatinine – High amount of meat in a recent meal can affect serum creatinine test significantly and it must in mind when testing for monitoring eGFR5